mverboom/zabbix-pve-api/README.md

 * Open Zabbix web interfaces
 * Go to Configuration -> Hosts
 * Select the host

+Make sure the host has an interface.
+This can be a zabbix agent, and does not have to communicate with a zabbix-agent on the Proxmox system.
+It can be the zabbix server, so for example a zabbix-agent at 127.0.0.1.

 Now assign the template
 * Go to tab ```Templates```